brandur/sorg/content/articles/postgres-hacking.md

     PGPORT=5433 make installcheck-parallel

+## pgindent

+Postgres has a slightly unusual tradition of code indentation which seems to have evolved to maximize the number of bytes saved at a time when that mattered, and which continues through to this day.
+A program similar to Go's `gofmt` called `pgindent` ships with the Postgres source to help automatically reformat source files that are inconsistent.

+You may be asked to run `pgindent` if someone notices that your patch isn't compliant, and it's generally a good idea to run it on any sources files that you changed before producing a patch anyway.

+A few dependencies need to be installed before `pgindent` can run.
+The most up-to-date instructions on how to do that can be found in [its README][pgindent-readme].

+After that's done it can simply be run like so on a C file (where our current directory is the Postgres source root):

+    src/tools/pgindent/pgindent src/backend/utils/adt/mac.c

+Given that `pgindent` is written in brittle Perl and appears to have no test coverage whatsoever, I'd recommend committing changes before using it on any of your code.

 ## Patch Formatting (#patches)

 Changes to Postgres are submitted as patch file email attachments to the [PG